 BLS projects occupational separations using two different models - one for labor force exits and another for occupational transfers.
 Both models use a regression analysis of historical data to identify the characteristics of a worker, such as age and educational attainment, that make them likely to separate from their occupation.
 These patterns from historical data are then applied to the current distribution of employment for each occupation to project future separations.

-State workforce agencies are advised that this methodology may have implications for state WIOA plans and other employment projections.
+State workforce agencies are advised that this methodology may result in different implications for labor planning and training projections.
 The separations methodology is based upon national data, and is meant to be used by states as a guide to state-level projections.